fatmcgav/fatmcgav-netapp/README.markdown

 The volume will be able to auto increment, and the NFS export will be persistent.

 You can also use any of the types individually, or create new defined types as required.

+## Contributors
+Thanks go out to the following users for their contributions to this project:
+ * Stefan Schutle

 ## TODO
 The following items are yet to be implemented: